-After reporting an unexpected drop in U.S. industrial production in the previous month, the Federal Reserve released a report on Thursday showing that production rebounded by much more than expected in the month of September.
+After reporting a steep drop in U.S. construction spending in the previous month, the Commerce Department released a report on Wednesday showing that spending saw some further downside in the month of February.